2023 Toronto Argonauts season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Argonauts had eight selections in the eight-round draft after acquiring an additional sixth round pick from the Edmonton Elks after trading Jalen Collins and Martez Ivey, but trading their first-round pick to the BC Lions for Jordan Williams.
 The team had the ninth selection in each of the eight rounds of the draft (not including forfeited picks by other teams or traded picks) after winning the 109th Grey Cup.